bradchristie/taminations-flutter/assets/b1/forward_and_back.md

 The timing of a Forward And Back from Facing Lines depends on several factors.
 In Traditional Squares and Contras with phrased calling, it is definitely 8 steps.
-In Mainstream, it can be 8 steps if the caller assures that the lines are not too close together at the start and delivers the call in a way that encourages the dancers to take the full 8 steps (e.g., Lines Go Forward ...
+In Mainstream, it can be 8 steps if the caller assures that the lines are not too close together at the start and delivers the call in a way that encourages the dancers to take the full 8 steps (for example, Lines Go Forward ...
 And You Come Back Out).

 The choreographic style and delivery of Modern Western patter calling have evolved in such a way that